-Lecture(s), Skills, Work in subgroups

-Attendance, Assignment, Final paper

-Programming; MATLAB; data analysis; neuroimaging
+Teaching methods: Lecture(s), Skills, Work in subgroups Assessment methods: Attendance, Assignment, Final paper Keywords: Programming; MATLAB; data analysis.
+Faculty of Psychology and Neuroscience

 Science Communication

 In this 5-week course students will practice presenting science to a broad audience in written format and (online) presentations.
 They will write a blog post (assignment 1) about a scientific topic of choice, to practice how to summarize complex information in a reader-friendly manner.
 Furthermore, students will make a video about a scientific topic (assignment 2).
 In the course, the students will learn how to target their presentation to the audience, how to organize their presentation, and how to use visual aids.